Babraakinyi/crossfit-athletes-analysis/README.md

-# CrossFit Athletes Performance Analysis
+# CrossFit Athlete Performance Prediction

 ## Project Overview
-This project analyzes a dataset of **CrossFit athletes** collected from competitions and training profiles worldwide.
+This project analyzes a dataset of 423k CrossFit athletes collected from competitions and training profiles worldwide.
-The goal is to understand athlete characteristics (age, gender, body size, background, training habits) and link them to performance metrics (strength lifts, benchmark workouts).
+The goal is to explore and predict athletes strength performance, with a focus on deadlift weights, by understanding characteristics (age, gender, body size, background, training habits) and link them to performance metrics (strength lifts, benchmark workouts).

 ---